zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

 * ``details.qrCode`` Include a :doc:`QR code </payments/qr-codes>` object.
 Only available for iDEAL, Bancontact
   and bank transfer payments.
-* ``details.remainderDetails`` Include `Payment method specific details`_ of the remainder payment if the payment is stacked.
-Only available for gift card and voucher payments.
+* ``details.remainderDetails`` Include the `Payment method-specific response parameters`_ of the 'remainder payment' as well.
+This applies to gift card and voucher payments where only part of the payment was completed with gift cards or vouchers, and the remainder was completed with a regular payment method.

 Embedding of related resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^